 All vehicles come with a maintenance schedule for its fluids and filters based on mileage.
 If the vehicle has exceeded the recommended mileage for service of the gear or differential oil, it is highly recommended to have it changed.
 Old oil may not provide the same level of protection as clean, fresh oil.
 Vehicle components run using old or dirty oil may end up susceptible to accelerated wear or even serious damage.

-One of the symptoms that is most commonly associated with bad or failing differential or gear oil is a noisy transmission or differential.
-If the gear oil runs low, or becomes excessively dirty, it can cause the gears to whine or howl as they turn.
+One of the symptoms most commonly associated with bad or failing differential or gear oil is a noisy transmission or differential.
+If the gear oil runs low or becomes excessively dirty, it can cause the gears to whine or howl as they turn.
 The whining or howling is caused by lack of lubrication and may increase in volume as vehicle speed increases.
 A howling or whining differential or transmission should be inspected as soon as possible in order to prevent the possibility of serious damage.

 Though a jerking transmission can be caused by a number of potentially expensive issues, it can also be another sign of low gear oil levels.
 The differential or gear oil may be in need of replacement after reaching levels too low for proper operation of the transmission.
 Check your transmission fluid levels to see if the reservoir is too low and causing gears to grind and slip.
 If topping off oil levels doesn’t fix the problem, have your transmission system inspected — it could be a sign of a more serious problem.